FWeinb/nodeshot/README.md

 # 1 second after it's loaded
 ```

-# !!
-OUTDATED !!

 ## Configuration

-This project is using [node-config](https://github.com/lorenwest/node-config) so you can find the config [here](/config/default.yaml)
+This project is using [node-config](https://github.com/lorenwest/node-config).

 ### Extended configuration

 [node-webkit](https://github.com/rogerwang/node-webkit) can pass startup flags to chromium via the `chromium-args` value
 in the `package.json`.
 See node-webkit [manifest-format](https://github.com/rogerwang/node-webkit/wiki/Manifest-format) for more information.

 ## Using a headless node-webkit via xvfb